 At least, technology companies in the US surely don’t answer the phone.
-With big companies, you are either presented with an endless phone tree–“press 1 for a company directory”–or the newest innovation in communications technology: the cheerful “automated voice attendant”.
+Not many, anyway.
+With big companies, you are either presented with an endless phone tree–“press 1 for a company directory”–or that “favorite” communications technology.
+Yes, the cheerful automated voice attendant!
 Often these attendants, and several other “innovative” service options, can lead to a great deal of frustration for customers and prospects.

 OUTSOURCED CALL CENTERS IN OTHER COUNTRIES

 This one has been around a while, but the increasing complexity of the tree, as well as the difficulty of exiting it to get to a live person, has continually made the situation worse.
-You can literally spend 5-10 minutes just navigating the phone tree these days.
-Oftentimes, callers just give up–which appears to be what these companies may want.
+I’ve gotten into phone trees which work so poorly that it would be hilarious.
+If only I wasn’t so completely frustrated.
+You can literally spend 5-10 minutes just navigating many phone trees these days.
+Oftentimes, callers just give up.
+This appears to be what these companies may want.
 I’ll discuss below why companies shouldn’t.

-The advent of the Internet has allowed for the creation of the ultimate small company: one man or woman (or just a few), behind an Internet site.
+The advent of the Internet allowed for the creation of the ultimate small company.
+That is one man or woman (or just a few), behind an Internet site.
 These companies invariably list no contact phone number or physical address.
-You can only email them for support, or if you’re really lucky, IM them.
-Unfortunately, potential customers figured out that this is likely a one person operation long ago.
-They will be reluctant to buy your product as a result, because they don’t believe you are “for real”, or at least they won’t be able to get good support.
-If you actually understand the importance of customer service have the capability of offering real support, I urge you not to present your company in the image of one of these “Internet companies”.
+You often can only email them for support.
+Or if you’re really lucky, IM them via a chatbot.
+Unfortunately, many potential customers figured out that this was likely a one-person operation long ago.
+They will be reluctant to buy your product as a result.
+That’s because they don’t believe you are “for real”.
+Or at least they won’t be able to get good support.
+If you actually understand the importance of customer service, find a way to offer real support.
+I urge you not to present your company in the image of one of these “Internet companies”.
 If you do, it will cost you business.

 FEE-ONLY TECH SUPPORT